5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 - **SSDT-AWAC-ARTC**: Special variant of `SSDT-AWAC.` Disables AWAC Clock and enables RTC as ARTC instead.
 Also disables legacy `HPET` device.
 - **SSDT-PORTS**: OS-agnostic USB Port Mapping Table for the Z490 Vision G. No additional USB Port kext or quirks are required.
 Since the USB ports are mapped via ACPI they will work in *any* macOS.
 See the "Additional Files" folder for a detailed list of available and mapped ports.
 - **SSDT-DMAC** (optional): Adds a fake [Direct Memory Access Controller](https://electronicsdesk.com/dma-controller.html) to the device tree of I/O Registry.
 Disablked By default, since it's cosmetic.
 - **SDT-FWHD** (optional): Adds fake Firmware Hub Device (FWHD) to I/O Registry.
 Used by almost every intel-based Mac.
-Disabled by default since it's comsetic.
+Disabled by default since it's cosmetic.
-- **SSDT-PMC** (optional): Adds fake Apple-exclusice `PCMR` Device to ACPI.
+- **SSDT-PMC** (optional): Adds fake Apple-exclusive `PCMR` Device to ACPI.
 Required for 300-series mainboards but optional on 400-series and newer.
 Disabled.
 - [**SDT-RX580**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/AMD_Radeon_Tweaks#method-2-using-amd-radeon-patches-by-mattystonie) (disabled) &rarr; Improves Metal Performance on Radeon RX580 cards.
 See the test [results](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/tree/main/OC_Benchmarks#gpu-computing-benchmarks)
 - **SSDT-XSPI** (optional, enabled): Adds PCH SPI Controller to IORegistry as `XSPI`.
 So it's not a fake device but probably only a cosmetic change.